 Every system uses some version of a pre-filtration set up.
 It’s essentially some kind of membrane with holes that are 1 micron in size (that’s 1/25,000 of an inch).
 This catches all types of sediment and junk that shouldn’t be in the water, plus larger bacteria.

 It’s a start, but it won’t make water truly safe.
 A lot of the “bad” stuff is much smaller in size than this, or is dissolved in the water and can’t be physically separated.

 Copper-Zinc Mineral Stone

-Essentially, this is a chemical reaction between the copper and zinc and other minerals/heavy metals in the water.
-It helps to remove chlorine, iron (not necessarily beneficial), and may reduce bacteria and viruses somewhat.
+Essentially, this is an electromagnetic reaction between the copper and zinc and other minerals/heavy metals in the water.
+It helps to remove chlorine, iron (which may not necessarily be beneficial), and may reduce bacteria and viruses somewhat.
 It isn’t adequate as a filter on its own, but its use can make carbon filters last longer, so it’s often used with it.
+(1)

 Activated carbon is a highly porous surface that adsorbs (yes, with a ‘d’) a lot of bacteria, viruses, pesticides, herbicides, and other contaminants, trapping them on its surface and removing them from water.
 It won’t remove nitrates or fluoride, which is a big deal for many.
 Well — it will remove some fluoride, but its capacity to do so expires rather quickly, long before its capacity to filter everything else expires.

-To make this more complicated, carbon can be made in different “levels” and from different materials, and it can be more or less effective, depending on these factors.
-It’s often paired with an RO filter, to remove the worst of the contaminants before it gets to the end.
+To make this more complicated, carbon can be made in different “levels” and from different materials (like wood and coconut shells), and it can be more or less effective, depending on these factors.
+Coconut shells are considered better quality carbon, but also more expensive.
+RO filters are often paired with them to remove the worst of the contaminants before it gets to the end.